logzio/logz-docs/_source/logzio_collections/_prometheus-sources/otel-metrics-k8s-helm.md

 ##### Deploy

-Enter the relevant parameters for the placeholders and run the deployment code.
+Enter the relevant parameters for the placeholders and run the code.

-###### Parameter configuration
+###### Configure the parameters in the code

 Replace the Logz-io `<<PROMETHEUS-METRICS-SHIPPING-TOKEN>>` with the [token](https://app.logz.io/#/dashboard/settings/manage-tokens/data-shipping) of the metrics account to which you want to send your data.